vkernel/NSX-Security-Framework/USAGE.md

    - Reference the exact service name in your authorized-flows.yaml file
    - Example: `services: ["HTTPS", "SSH"]`

+### Custom Services

+For services not available in NSX predefined services, see the [Custom Services Configuration](#custom-services-configuration) section for comprehensive guidance on creating TCP, UDP, ICMP, ICMPv6, IP protocol, IGMP, and ALG services.

 ### Predefined Context Profiles

 NSX provides predefined context profiles that can be used for deeper traffic inspection: